 Understand the Scrum Approach

 The Scrum approach has become all the more important in remote working cultures.
 Remote working demands a highly flexibly, transparent, and adaptive workflow: and a team that is self-manageable and self-motivated.
-Implementing the Scrum cycle happens to be the best solution.
+Implementing the Scrum pillars happens to be the best solution.

 The Scrum theory is based on adding three typical qualities to your workflow - transparency, inspection, and adaptation.